mikec-git/Tic-Tac-Toe-Game/README.md

 * The importance of readability and concise code

 ## Final Comments
 This project really gave me insight on the importance of splitting up tasks into smaller, more manageable components (Divide and Conquer).
-This reduced the clutter of the overall project and allowed editing specific parts much easier.
+This reduced the clutter of the overall project and allowed for easier editing of specific parts of the game.

-Some things I can definitely improve upon is deciding which components to split up for certain tasks, and organizing methods so that they are related to their class name.
+Some things I can definitely improve upon is deciding how to efficiently split up tasks into classes and methods, and organizing methods so that they are directly related to their class name.
+Additionally, I should keep in mind not to split up tasks too much as this could lead to an excessive amount of methods.

 ## Project Description
 #### Board Class